dhavap/ProsperIT-Internship/README.md

 ## [ASP.Net MVC with Entity Framework](https://github.com/dhavap/ProsperIT-Internship/tree/main/ASP.NetMVC)
 The next project I worked on used ASP.Net MVC with Entity Framework.
 This was also a full stack project.
 We worked on an employee management portal for a local construction company.
-- I was tasked with adding the forgot password feature, complete with the sending of a password reset email.
+- I implemented the forgot password feature, complete with the sending of a password reset email.
-- I also added a modal partial view to allow users to submit a form anywhere on the site.
+- I also created a modal partial view to allow users to submit a form anywhere on the site.
 - I added scroll animations to the navbar and
 - worked on fixing various front end bugs.